Maria Schneider (actress)

 Maria-Hélène Schneider (27 March 1952 – 3 February 2011), known professionally as Maria Schneider, was a French actress.

-In 1972, at the age of 19, she starred opposite Marlon Brando in Last Tango in Paris, but being traumatised by a rape scene and hounded by unsavoury publicity negatively affected her subsequent career.
-Although Michelangelo Antonioni's The Passenger (1975) showcased her abilities, a reputation for walking out of films mid-production resulted in her becoming unwelcome in the industry.
-However, she re-established stability in her personal and professional life in the early 1980s, and became an advocate for equality and improving the conditions actresses worked under.
+She is best known for co-starring opposite Marlon Brando in the controversial Last Tango in Paris (1972), which was noted for its graphic sexuality.
+Schneider later revealed she was not informed about a simulated rape until moments before it was filmed, an event she described as traumatic and humiliating.
+Although Michelangelo Antonioni's The Passenger (1975) showcased her abilities, a reputation for walking out of films during production resulted in her becoming unwelcome in the industry.
+However, she re-established stability in her personal and professional life in the early 1980s, and became an advocate for equality and improving the working conditions for actresses.
 She continued acting in film and TV until a few years before she died in 2011 after a long illness.

 Early life and family

 Schneider was born in Paris to Daniel Gélin, a French actor, and Marie-Christine Schneider from Romania, a model who ran a bookshop in Paris.
-Gélin was married to actress and producer Danièle Delorme during the affair and his lack of father-level involvement was deeply felt by his daughter.
+Gélin was married to actress and producer Danièle Delorme during the affair and his lack of fatherly involvement was deeply felt by his daughter.
 Gélin never recognised Schneider as his daughter, though he publicly acknowledged his paternity in the 1970s.
 Schneider was first brought up by her mother in a town near the French border with Germany.
 Eventually, her mother was unwilling to attend to her and entrusted her to a nurse for two years.
 Maria Schneider later lived for several years with her maternal uncle Michel Schneider and his wife.
 She reconnected with her biological father when she was sixteen, by visiting him unannounced.

 Schneider later said that she had met Gélin only "three times".
 Her cousin Vanessa Schneider wrote, in a biographical book published in 2018, that Maria Schneider had actually been in regular contact with her father during her late teens.
 It was he who first brought her to a film set.
 Over the years, Maria Schneider and her biological father met irregularly.
 She eventually bonded with her half-siblings (who had been unaware of her until after she starred in Last Tango in Paris), especially her half-sister Fiona Gélin.
-Her half-brother Xavier Gélin was also an actor.
+Her half-brothers Xavier Gélin and Manuel Gélin were also actors.